Brookston Beer Bulletin

 bells

-Today is John Mallett’s 57th birthday, John is the production manager at Bell’s Brewery in Kalamazoo, Michigan, a post he’s held since 2001.
-John has a great sense of humor and I recall a particularly side-splitting kvetching evening-long conversation with him and Fal Allen at CBC in San Diego a number of years ago (not the most recent one) and a couple of years we judged together in Japan, which was great fun.
-In addition, John also recently published the Brewers’ Publications book on Malt: A Practical Guide from Field to Brewhouse.
+Today is John Mallett’s 60th birthday — The Big 6-O — John was, until recently, the production manager at Bell’s Brewery in Kalamazoo, Michigan, a post he’d held since 2001, and also for New Belgium Brewery more recently.
+John has a great sense of humor and I recall a particularly side-splitting kvetching evening-long conversation with him and Fal Allen at CBC in San Diego a number of years ago and a couple of years we judged together in Japan, which was great fun.
+In addition, John also published the Brewers’ Publications book on Malt: A Practical Guide from Field to Brewhouse.
+But even more recently, John’s retired and looking for the next great adventure.
 Join me in wishing John a very happy birthday.

 gabf07-55